thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
 The practice of making beliefs pay rent: build models of the world, and stay alert for special situations when life offers a mispriced bet against your reading.
-If you’re confident, stake something valuable and let the outcome grade your method.
+Apply what you think you know, to find out if it is really so.
+When you’re confident, stake something valuable and let the outcome grade your method.
 Learning becomes a game when your judgment carries the burden of uncertainty fr.

 ---